Worms in Agrippa’s Golden Apple

 Now Jacob, the brother of the Lord…who…from the days of our Lord until now, received the government of the Church with the apostles…He alone was allowed to enter the Holy Place, He never wore woolen, only linen garments.
 He was in the habit of entering the Temple alone, and was often to be found upon his knees and interceding for the forgiveness of the people; so that his knees became as hard as a camels…And indeed on account of his exceeding great piety, he was called the Just (i.e. Zaddik) and Oblias (i.e. Ophla-am), which signifies Justice and the People’s Bulwark; as the Prophets declare concerning him.
 Hegesippus’s Fifth Book, quoted from The Essene by Hugh Schonfield

-James was being presented in that passage as a righteous High Priest with the key word “just,” wearing only linen and entering the Holy Place “alone.”
-The passage was written by someone who had no clue that though the Maccabees were of a priestly line and were the High Priests until Herod, neither Agrippa or James were also descendants of Herod and could not be priests let alone the High Priest…because the virgin princess Mariamne I was betrothed to Herod back in the day.
-The alliance saved the nation from direct Roman takeover…and…tainted the bloodline.
-But it apparently didn’t stop either one of the men…James and Agrippa his uncle…from identifying themselves with the role and perhaps acting it out to some extent in the Temple precincts…perhaps in competition with each other.
+James was being presented in that passage as a righteous High Priest with the key word “just” as in Righteous, wearing only linen and entering the Holy Place “alone.”
+The passage was written by someone who had no clue that though the Maccabees were of a priestly line and were the High Priests until Herod, both Agrippa or James were also descendants of Herod and could not be priests let alone the High Priest…because the virgin princess Mariamne I was betrothed to Herod back in the day.
+The alliance saved the nation from direct Roman takeover…and… tainted the Jewish royal bloodline.
+But it apparently didn’t stop either one of the men…James and Agrippa his uncle (my theory) …from identifying themselves with the role and perhaps acting it out to some extent in the Temple precincts…perhaps in competition with each other.
 Here is the context, I feel, for this passage from my last post…

 …Agrippa loved to live continually at Jerusalem and was exactly careful in the observance of the laws of his country.
 He therefore kept himself entirely pure…Antiquities XIX.VII.3